michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - n: a personal belief or judgment that is not founded on proof or certainty
 - n: tender, romantic, or nostalgic feeling or emotion
 ### Family
+- sentiment: presentiment, sentimental, sentimentise, sentimentize, sentiments+
+- presentiment: presentiments
-sentiment: presentiment, sentimental, sentimentise, sentimentize, sentiments+;presentiment: presentiments;sentimental: sentimentalest, sentimentalise, sentimentalism, sentimentality, sentimentalize, sentimentally, unsentimental;sentimentalise: sentimentalisation, sentimentalised, sentimentalises, sentimentalising;sentimentalism: sentimentalisms, sentimentalist;sentimentalist: sentimentalists;sentimentality: sentimentalities;sentimentalization: sentimentalizations;sentimentalize: sentimentalization, sentimentalized, sentimentalizes, sentimentalizing;unsentimental: unsentimentally
+- sentimental: sentimentalest, sentimentalise, sentimentalism, sentimentality, sentimentalize, sentimentally, unsentimental
+- sentimentalise: sentimentalisation, sentimentalised, sentimentalises, sentimentalising
+- sentimentalism: sentimentalisms, sentimentalist
+- sentimentalist: sentimentalists
+- sentimentality: sentimentalities
+- sentimentalization: sentimentalizations
+- sentimentalize: sentimentalization, sentimentalized, sentimentalizes, sentimentalizing
+- unsentimental: unsentimentally
 ### Examples
 - None of these boded well for investor sentiment or subsequent returns.
 - The archbishop echoed the sentiment of Prime Minister Theresa May, who called for unity following June's "divisive" vote in her new year message.